codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   %}

   **Topology view**:
-  Select the Runtime cluster, and from the panel, select the three dots and then select **Upgrade Runtime**.
+  Click the Runtime cluster, and from the panel, click the context menu, and then select **Upgrade Runtime**.
   {% include
  image.html
  lightbox="true"